vvval/go-metadata-scanner/README.md

 #### Files match
 Files are searched using soft comparison of given filename in the caption file as endings for real files, prefix can be any letter, then `_` char and `0` digit (none or any amount of).
 Also program tries to match the extension.
 If program will find several candidates with no strict match, such file will be omitted.
+Strict match means that full path matches the candidate (with or without proposed extension)
 Examples:

  * `1.png` will be searched as `0001.png` and `IMG_001.png`.